amarmer/Singleton-Without-PImpl/README.md

-## Destructible Singleton without PImpl

-The PImpl (Pointer to Implementation) is a well-known C++ pattern to hide implementation details from header files,</br>
-which requires heap allocation via `std::unique_ptr<Impl>`, which may not always be desirable.</br></br>
-This article describes an alternative approach for singletons that hides implementation details without heap allocation</br>
-and allows singleton reconstruction.
+# Reconstructable Singleton

+Conventional singletons live for the entire application lifetime and typically require heap allocation.</br>This article describes a singleton design that uses pre-allocated static storage instead, hides implementation details from headers,</br> and supports explicit reconstruction.

+## Use Cases

+A reconstructable singleton is useful whenever the instance lifetime does not match the process lifetime:

+- Unit testing — destroy and reconstruct the singleton between tests for a clean slate, without restarting the process.
+- Plugin / dynamic library unloading — explicitly destroy the singleton before unloading a `.dll`/`.so` to avoid crashes from resources freed too late.
+- Configuration reload — reinitialize a subsystem in-place (e.g. reconnect to a different database, restart a logger with new settings) without a full process restart.
+- Phased startup / shutdown — control initialization and teardown order explicitly when static initialization order is insufficient.

 ## Framework

-Instead of std::unique_ptr<Impl>, the singleton is stored in pre-allocated stack storage managed by SingletonProxy, with no heap allocation.</br> Unlike a simple singleton that lives for the entire application lifetime, the framework allows it to be recreated when needed.
+Instead of heap allocation as in PImpl, the singleton is stored in pre-allocated static storage managed by `SingletonProxy`.</br>Unlike a conventional singleton that lives for the entire application lifetime, the framework supports explicit construction and destruction, enabling reconstruction when needed.

 The framework is split into two reusable headers — `SingletonProxy.h` and `Singleton.h` — so the developer only needs to write the interface and the implementation.

 ### SingletonProxy.h

-Manages singleton lifetime — storage, mutex, ref counting.
+Manages singleton lifetime: static storage, mutex protection, and ref counting.
+The implementation is constructed on the first `Construct()` call and destroyed only when the last matching `Destruct()` call brings the ref count to zero — allowing multiple RAII handles to safely share one underlying instance.

 ```cpp
 #pragma once